 Configure cPanel Backups

 Once the plugin is installed, you can configure cPanel to run backups and place them in your Object Store bucket.

-- To edit the LW Object Storage destination, you will need to edit the Remote Host, Username, and Password fields as shown in the next below.
+- To edit the LW Object Storage destination, you will need to edit the following details as shown in the picture below: